Characters: House Of Cards US Media

 - Intrepid Reporter: He has the makings of one, but isn't quite as willing to leave his morals at the door as the more successful Zoe.

 - Nice Guys Finish Last: Is rejected by Zoe twice.
 Only after Frank Underwood has had his way with her for months, does she give him a chance.
-When he discovers that Zoe had an affair with Underwood to help her own career, Lucas beings worry that his own relationship with Zoe only exists because she needs his help investigating Peter Russo's death.
+When he discovers that Zoe had an affair with Frank to help her own career, Lucas beings worry that his own relationship with Zoe only exists because she needs his help investigating Peter Russo's death.

 - Wrong Genre Savvy: Lucas seemed to think of himself as the lone heroic reporter in a suspense thriller, where he would reveal the evil conspiracy and bring down the corrupt politician (Frank Underwood) who murdered his girlfriend.
 Too bad Reality Ensues and his actions ultimately lead him to prison.